Chinon: The historic town

 The stone houses are made of the local tufa stone, a soft luminous limestone, easy to carve and lending itself to the often ornate sculpted decorations of the late Gothic and early Renaissance period.
 The roofs are of slate, another particular regional architectural element.

 The quarter to the east was enclosed as well.
 It too lost these elements in the 1820s in an effort to open the town up to circulation and commerce.
 In this quarter one finds the parish church of Saint Etienne, and further the canons' quarter of the collegiate church of Saint Mexme.
 Here the houses are often larger, some presenting courtyards and gardens, dating from the late 15th century and on, a few fine examples of which were the canons' residences.
-To the south one can join the promenade along the river, or go up the rocky slope north east to the chapel of Saint Radegonde.
+To the south one can join the promenade along the river, or go up the rocky slope north east to the Chapelle Sainte-Radegonde.

 The quarters of the former fortified town and that of Saint Etienne-Saint Mexme are divided by what was the only open space during the Middle Ages which was developed in the 18th and 19th centuries, and the architectural elements date from this period.
 It now presents a square sheltered by trees with outdoor restaurants tables.

 The town of Chinon also offers an unusual variety of perspectives, allowing one to take its measure in several ways: from the bank opposite the castle, or river by boat, from which one can fully see the architectural presence and importance of its castle and town; from the interior of the historic town itself; and from the rocky outcrop, either from the castle itself, or along the high narrow roads along it that lead past semi-troglodytic homes and caves to the chapel of Saint Radegonde, giving a panoramic view of the historic town and the valley that opens up on the other side of the river.

 Chinon is also a participant in the Loire Valley cycling tourism circuit.